Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals' 5.19 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to allow 162 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Marsh (0-6 with a 5.56 ERA and 50 strikeouts in 43 2/3 innings pitched) gets the start for the Royals, his seventh of the season.

-- His most recent time out was on Sunday against the Chicago Cubs, when the righty went eight innings, surrendering two earned runs while allowing five hits.
+- His last time out was out of the bullpen on Tuesday when the righty tossed 5 2/3 innings against the Oakland Athletics, surrendering three earned runs while allowing five hits.

+- The 25-year-old has amassed an ERA of 5.56, with 10.3 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.